How to choose the right personal alarm for seniors: A comprehensive guide

 If you live in sheltered housing, or an assisted home provided by the council it’s likely to be fitted with a lifeline alarm – which will alert a member of an onsite team.
 The cost of these is usually factored into the buildings service charge or rent, but may sometimes be free.

-It used to be that if you were over pension age, you’d often be offered a free personal alarm for your own home through special scheme.
+It used to be that if you were over pension age, you’d often be offered a free personal alarm for your own home through a special scheme.
 With local councils across the UK now facing funding cuts, these schemes are unfortunately on the decline.

-However, it’s always best to check with your local social services team before buying your own alarm.
+However, it’s always best to check with your local social services team or NHS occupational therapist before buying your own alarm.
 Even if there’s no free service there may be ways to save some money.
 Some personal alarm providers have partnerships with local councils and may offer discounts.
 Or, if you have a long-term condition that requires regular medication, or are if recognised as a disabled person you should qualify for VAT relief on personal alarm equipment.

 Ageing in Place: What is Technology Enabled Care?